 |(2) Capital expenditures include cash exploration and evaluation expenditure plus cash property, plant and equipment net of dispositions and exclude asset retirement obligations and capitalized share-based payments.|

-At March 31, 2013, Hawk had $3.2 million drawn on its existing $12 million credit facility, with the next review date to occur on or before June 1, 2013.
-The Corporation continues to maintain a solid balance sheet with net debt and working capital deficit of approximately $5.8 million at March 31, 2013 which equates to a net debt to annual funds flow from operations of 1.2:1.
+At March 31, 2014, Hawk had $6.15 million drawn on its existing $12 million credit facility.
+The Corporation continues to maintain a solid balance sheet with net debt and working capital deficit of approximately $8.7 million at March 31, 2014 which equates to a net debt to annualized cash flow from operations ratio of 1.2:1.

 Annual General Meeting

 Hawk’s annual general meeting of shareholders will be held on Tuesday, June 10, 2014 at 3:00 pm at the offices of McCarthy Tetrault LLP, Suite 4000, 421-7th Avenue SW, Calgary, AB.

 An updated corporate presentation is available for viewing on the Corporation’s website at www.hawkexploration.ca under Investor Info – Presentation.

 Hawk is an emerging exploration company engaged in the exploration, development and production of conventional crude oil and natural gas in western Canada and is based in Calgary, Alberta.
 The Class A Shares and Class B Shares of Hawk trade on the TSX Venture Exchange under the trading symbols of HWK.A and HWK.B, respectively.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as the term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.